 - On a Salad.
 For a fun protein addition, top your Shaved Brussels Sprouts Salad or Caprese Pasta Salad with meatballs.

 - To Store.
-Refrigerate meatballs in an airtight storage container for up to 3 days.
+Refrigerate meatballs in an airtight container for up to 3 days.

 - To Reheat.
 Rewarm leftovers on a baking sheet in the oven at 350 degrees F or in the microwave.

 - To Freeze.
-Place meatballs in a single layer on a baking sheet and freeze until solid.
-Transfer the frozen meatballs to an airtight freezer-safe storage container or ziptop bag.
+Place leftover meatballs in a single layer on a baking sheet and freeze until solid.
+Transfer the frozen air fryer meatballs to an airtight freezer-safe storage container or ziptop bag.
 Freeze for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Meal Prep Tip